shuppel/shupp-dev/README.md

 # Shupp.Dev - Professional Portfolio & Blog

-A professional portfolio and blog website built with Astro, featuring a playful FollowingBear SVG animation that follows cursor movements.
+A professional portfolio and blog website built with Astro, featuring a content management system for dynamic content and a modern, responsive design.

 ## Features

 - Responsive design for all devices
-- Interactive FollowingBear SVG animation
+- Content Management System (CMS) using Astro Content Collections
 - Professional portfolio showcase
-- Blog with category filtering
+- Dynamic blog with category filtering
+- Interactive roadmap page
 - Modern UI with clean design

 ## Project Structure